Become an Earth Care Congregation

 NOTE: The annual enrollment/recertification period for 2016 is January 1-February 15.
 You may begin submitting your application at the start of the New Year through February 15.
 This is a change from previous years, when we accepted rolling applications, so please contact us if you have any questions!

-To become certified as a PC(USA) Earth Care Congregation, a church fills out the Earth Care Pledge and tracks its commitments to earth care in the areas of worship, education, facilities, and outreach.
-To download the form to become an Earth Care Congregation (which includes the Earth Care Pledge and the congregational self-audit), click here.
-For just the Earth Care Pledge, click here.
+To become certified as a PC(USA) Earth Care Congregation in the first year, a church fills out the Earth Care Pledge and tracks its commitments to earth care in the areas of worship, education, facilities, and outreach.
+Click here to download the Earth Care Congregation First Year Application (excel form), to be submitted between January 1-February 15, 2016, by email to firstname.lastname@example.org and email@example.com.

 To become re-certified as a PC(USA) Earth Care Congregation, a church tracks its continued commitments to earth care in the areas of worship, education, facilities, and outreach.
 Progress in each of the areas should be marked since the time of the last certification.
-To download the form to become re-certified as an Earth Care Congregation, click here.
+Click here to download the Earth Care Congregation Recertification Application (excel form), to be submitted between January 1-February 15, 2016, by email to firstname.lastname@example.org and email@example.com.

 As an option for churches that would like to take advantage of additional resources, coaching, and interfaith connections, Environmental Ministries has partnered with GreenFaith to invite Presbyterian congregations to consider this interfaith certification program.
 Going through GreenFaith's two year intensive will count for PC(USA) Earth Care Congregation certification and will enable participating churches to raise effective environmental leaders, reduce their operating expenses, and attract new members.
 Click here to learn more about the resources, webinars, and collaboration between Environmental Ministries and GreenFaith.